mflatt/sweetpea-py/docs/_source/guide/usage.rst

     Font big   | Color red
     Font small | Color red

-We can force both fonts and colors to show up in the first two trials---without picking a specific color or font---by adding a :class:`.LatinSquare` constraint.
+We can force both `Font` levels and both `Color` levels to show up in the first two trials---without picking a specific color or font---by adding a :class:`.LatinSquare` constraint.

   .. doctest::